perstarke-webdev/sandra-seidler-pt-site/README.md

-# StrengthTherapist Site
+# Sandra Seidler Personal Training Site

-Repository for the website for StrengthTherapist
+Repository for the website for Sandra Seidler Personal Training

 ## Credits